evanx/rquery/google-authenticator.md

 Cryptographically speaking, you should use a well regarded OTP library to generate the shared secret key on your server.

-For the purposes of demonstration, we generate the URL of Google Charts URL:
+For the purposes of demonstration, we generate the URL to render the QR code via Google:
 ```javascript
 const uri = `${account}?secret=${token}&issuer=${issuer}`;
 const otpauth = 'otpauth://totp/' + encodeURIComponent(uri);